Share this article on:

 Alongside links to sample data, Dire Wolf has published its intended timeline for publishing the dataset.
 Sample data was published on 26 May, and the gang planned to publish half the files on 15 June, with the remaining on 30 June.

-The Legal Practice Board of Western Australia confirmed it is aware of the actor’s claims.
+The Legal Practice Board of Western Australia confirmed at the time that it was aware of the actor’s claims.
+Dire Wolf has failed to publish any data it claimed to have exfiltrated.

 Be the first to hear the latest developments in the cyber industry.